 A final difference between Dutched and natural cocoa is critical to know if you are planning to bake with cocoa powder.
 If you’re making a cake or a brownie, you want it to rise, correct?
 And that’s why most recipes for leavened foods contain either baking powder or baking soda.
 But Dutched cocoa works best in recipes that contain baking powder, not baking soda.
 Why is this true?

 What causes baked goods to rise is little carbon dioxide gas bubbles that are created by the combination of sodium bicarbonate (which is an alkali, or base), an acid (such as vinegar, buttermilk, sour cream yogurt, or cream of tartar), and a liquid.
 Baking soda is pure sodium bicarbonate, which is base, whereas baking powder is sodium bicarbonate plus cream of tartar, a base plus an acid.
 We’ve already said that Dutched cocoa is alkaline, meaning it needs something acidic added to it: adding the baking soda won’t do the trick.
-So, if baking with Dutched cocoa, baking powder, which contains the acidic cream of tartar, needs to be used unless there are other adjustments made to the recipe.
+So, if baking with Dutched cocoa, baking powder, which contains the acidic cream of tartar, needs to be used instead of baking soda unless there are other adjustments made to the recipe.
 This image, from The Sugar Geek Show, illustrates the different rise one gets when using Dutched cocoa with baking powder versus baking soda.

 Images: cake slice: thestayathomechef.com, pH scale: sciencenewsforstudents.org, cakes: sugargeekshow.com